 The Consultant Shaman

 Now imagine you are a management scientist, posted in a random corporation to study how they solve problems.
 The company’s revenue stream has been reduced dramatically, and they are on the brink of insolvency.
-Nobody knows what caused the reduction in revenue, and customers seem to ignore their products simply.
-One of the executives says that she has heard about a management consultant from England and proposes to engage him to make sure they avoid insolvency.
+Nobody knows what caused the reduction in revenue, and customers seem to ignore their products.
+One of the executives says that she has heard about a management consultant from England and proposes to engage him in making sure they avoid insolvency.

-These stories are based on what happens in tribal societies and corporations around the world only the names have been changed to protect the innocent. ((Schuyt, T. N. M., & Schuijt, J. J. M. (1998).
-Rituals and rules: about magic in consultancy.
-Journal of Organizational Change Management, 11(5), 399–406.))
-These stories are not a judgement about either shamans or management consultants.
-They both perform important functions within their social universes.
+These stories are based on what happens in tribal societies and corporations around the world only the names have been changed to protect the innocent.1 These stories are not a judgement about either shamans or management consultants.
+They both perform essential functions within their social universes.

 Medical anthropologists distinguish between sickness and disease.
-A disease is the physical aspect of a problem whereas sickness is a psychological dimension. ((Miller Van Blerkom, L. (1995).
-Clown Doctors: Shaman healers of Western medicine.
-Medical Anthropology Quarterly, 9(4), 462–475.))
-Both consultants and shamans are good at healing sickness but are in most cases not able to heal disease.
+A disease is the physical aspect of a problem whereas illness is a psychological dimension.2 Both consultants and shamans are good at healing sickness but are in most cases not able to heal disease.
 Just like scientific medicine is required to cure disease, a scientific approach is needed to improve companies.

 Many managers believe that organising motivational team building sessions are sufficient to solve managerial problems.
 Employees are on the receiving end of an avalanche of management fads and short-lived initiatives.
 A positive consequence of these types of sessions is that they can build strong personal relationships, which are essential for running an excellent organisation.